Network 18-30

 Home 5 Network 18-30

-Join other young women who have:
+Join other young women who:

 Young woman smiling at camera

-“I belong in NCW because I agree with its approach of engaging women in working for societal change, in working slowly but steadily for concrete and substantial legislative change, and in its positive approach to advocacy, carried out over a backdrop of friendships and mentorships.”
+“I belong in NCW because I agree with its approach of engaging women in working for societal change, in working slowly but steadily for concrete and substantial legislative change, and in its positive approach to advocacy, carried out over a backdrop of friendships and mentorships.”

 Helena Trenkic, Network 18-30 member